piyushchauhan/iitp_pages/README.md

 ## Tasks

 - Browse all the pages.
-Atleast get an idea what it is
+Atleast get an idea what it is.
 - Generate a social page plugin of a page with the following configurations.
 For example see [here](https://developers.facebook.com/docs/plugins/page-plugin/)
   - Tabs : timeline
   - Height : 300